Bg

 Asleep7:30 PM; 2.75 hours of awake time before bed

 • Create predictable bedtime and nap routines.
 A consistent sleep routine can help signal that it's time for sleep.
-In addition to making sure your baby is well fed with a clean diaper, your nighttime routine might include taking a bath, reading a book, or listening to relaxing music.
+In addition to making sure your baby is fed and has a clean diaper, your nighttime routine might include taking a bath, reading a book, or listening to relaxing music.
 The nap routine is typically a shorter version of the bedtime routine.

 • Offer 3 naps a few times per week.
 If your baby has transitioned to 2 naps and you’re suddenly seeing increased night waking (or early morning wakings), overtiredness may be to blame.
-Offer 3 naps two to three times per week to help “reset” their overtiredness and get them back on track.
+Offer 3 naps a few times per week to help “reset” their overtiredness and get them back on track.

 • Teach sleep independence.
 Babies who are able to fall asleep without external help (such as patting, rocking, or feeding to sleep) can use those same skills to link sleep cycles during the night and after a short nap.
 In other words, babies who fall asleep on their own are more likely to sleep longer stretches.

 The third nap can be really hard to get at this age, despite a parent’s best efforts.
-Instead of trying to stretch a tired baby to their regular bedtime, offer an earlier bedtime to help offset their overtiredness.
+Instead of trying to stretch a tired baby to their regular bedtime, offer an earlier bedtime (but not earlier than 6:00 PM) to help offset their overtiredness when they skip a nap.

 Contrary to common belief, there isn't evidence to suggest that every baby experiences a predefined sleep regression at a specific age.

 However, we do notice distinct patterns within particular age ranges that can disrupt sleep for many children.
 While these are often referred to as "regressions," they are better understood as expected shifts in sleep patterns.
-We commonly see sleep challenges between 7 - 10 months, which is popular referred to as the "".
+We commonly see sleep challenges between 7 - 10 months that are referred to as the "".

-Ideally, your 7 month old will be getting 11 - 12 hours of sleep at night, so bedtime should be 12 - 13 hours after waking in the morning.
+Most 7 month olds do best with 11 - 12 hours of sleep at night, so bedtime should be 12 - 13 hours after waking in the morning.
 That said, if your baby needs longer awake windows on the 3-nap schedule, they may only be able to sleep for 10 - 11 hours at night.
 In those cases, bedtime will be 13 - 14 after waking for the day.

-Keep in mind that the timing of the last nap will impact bedtime as well.
+Keep in mind that your baby’s last nap will affect bedtime too.
 Since your baby needs at least 2.5 hours of awake time before bed, you’ll want to consider the timing of the last nap when planning bedtime.
 In some cases, it’s better to offer an earlier bedtime instead of a very late third nap (as that can diminish nighttime sleep).

 It’s common for babies to go to bed between 7:00 PM - 8:00 PM.
 However, the best bedtime for your baby depends on their morning rise time and the time their last nap ended.